BugSmasher/harborfreight-coupons-extension/README.md

 1. Identifies product SKUs from the page content
 2. Queries the HFQPDB.com database for available coupons
 3. Displays the best available coupon price directly on the page
+4. Displays the expiration date of the best coupon
-4. Provides a clickable link to view the full coupon details
+5. Provides a clickable link to view the full coupon details